Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 What tool makes round holes in wood?

-For round holes a drill press or cordless drill is the best tool.
-But for irregular holes in wood a reciprocating saw is my preference.
+A drill press or cordless drill is the best tool for round holes.
+But for irregular holes in wood, a reciprocating saw is my preference.

 How do you drill a large hole in wood?

 A large hole over 2″ is best drilled with a hole saw.
-These types of bits have an edge like a saw and attach to a cordless drill.
+These bits have an edge like a saw and attach to a cordless drill.

 How do you cut a hole in wood by hand?

-The best way to cut a hole in wood by hand is with a paddle bit or auger drill using a crank driver.
-But honestly, this is an antiquated approach and a cheap cordless drill is a preferred tool.
+Using a crank driver, the best way to cut a hole in wood by hand is with a paddle bit or auger drill.
+But honestly, this is an old-fashioned approach, and a cheap cordless drill is a preferred tool.

 Summary

-Surprised at how many tools to make holes in wood there are?
+Surprised at how many tools to make holes in the wood there are?

-Well, with the variations in wood and style of hole there are a lot of choices.
+Well, with the variations in wood and style of the hole, there are a lot of choices.

 Manufacturers